ezequielgarcia/skopeo-rpm/containers-registries.conf.5.md

 registries = ['registry.untrusted.com', 'registry.unsafe.com']
 ```

-## NOTE: RISK OF USING UNQUALIFIED IMAGE NAMES.
+# NOTE: RISK OF USING UNQUALIFIED IMAGE NAMES
-Pulling an image that is not fully qualified, i.e., one that includes the
-image name but does not include the registry or  tag, is not recommended.
+We recommend always using fully qualified image names including the registry
+server (full dns name), namespace, image name, and tag
+(e.g., registry.redhat.io/ubi8/ubi:latest).
+When using short names, there is
-There is a risk that the image being pulled could be spoofed.
-An example
+always an inherent risk that the image being pulled could be spoofed.
+For
-of this would be if a user wanted to pull an image named `foobar` from a
+example, a user wants to pull an image named `foobar` from a registry and
-registry and expect it to come from myregistry.com.
-If myregistry.com is
+expects it to come from myregistry.com.
+If myregistry.com is not first in the
-not first in the search list, an attacker could place a different `foobar`
+search list, an attacker could place a different `foobar` image at a registry
-image at a registry earlier in the search list.
-Now you would accidentally
+earlier in the search list.
+The user would accidentally pull and run the
-run the attackers code rather than the intended content.
-Registries that
+attacker's image and code rather than the intended content.
+We recommend only
-are added to this list should be completely controlled, i.e., not allow
+adding registries which are completely trusted, i.e. registries which don't
-unknown/arbitrary users being able to create accounts with arbitrary names
+allow unknown or anonymous users to create accounts with arbitrary names.
+This
-to prevent an image from being spoofed, squatted or otherwise made
+will prevent an image from being spoofed, squatted or otherwise made insecure.
-insecure.
-If it is necessary to use one of these registries, it should be
+If it is necessary to use one of these registries, it should be added at the
-added at the end of the list.
+end of the list.

 It is recommended to use fully-qualified images for pulling as
 the destination registry is unambiguous.
 Pulling by digest
 (i.e., quay.io/repository/name@digest) further eliminates the ambiguity of
 tags.

+# SEE ALSO
+  containers-certs.d(5)

 # HISTORY
 Dec 2019, Warning added for unqualified image names by Tom Sweeney <tsweeney@redhat.com>